 Electric Mower – $2.10 per year for half-acre mowed

-So these are each very affordable prospects in the grand scheme of an entire year of yard maintenance.
+So these are each very affordable prospects in the grand scheme of entire year of yard maintenance.
 Where it may get more expensive is when we’re multiplying that by a 10-15 year lifetime for each mower.
-Some mowers may last longer, and with proper upkeep can live a long, useful life.
+Some last longer and with proper upkeep can live a long a useful life.

 For this scenario, we’ll multiply the annual cost times 15 years to see the savings at a larger scale.